Mehdical-Man/Simple-Chrome-Extension-Utilities/README.md

 - Once installed, the extension works automatically.
 When you visit `gemini.google.com`, any code block in a response will have a header with a copy button at both the top and the bottom.

 ## [Click To Randomize Text](Click%20To%20Randomize%20Text/)
 **Purpose:** Allows you to temporarily replace or blur text on any webpage.
 This is useful for testing layouts or creating screenshots without revealing sensitive information.
+Non-ASCII characters are included to improve security.

 ### Usage & Features
 - Click the extension icon in the toolbar to open a popup where you can enable or disable the randomizer for the current tab.